Sadiq scores as Almeria secure La Liga promotion after Leganes draw | Goal.com

 Sadiq scores as Almeria secure La Liga promotion after Leganes draw

-Almeria have secured promotion to La Liga after settling for a 2-2 draw with Leganes on Sunday evening to finish as Segunda Division winners.
+Almeria have secured promotion to La Liga after a 2-2 draw with Leganes on Sunday evening to finish as Segunda Division winners.

 Rubi’s men travelled to Estadio Butarque needing a point to guarantee an automatic ticket to the Spanish elite division.